remnrem/luna-doc/docs/ref/summaries.md

 _Used to mark specific analyses in output_

-`TAG`s allow you to arbitrarily add extra levels by which output is _stratified_, which can be useful to distinguish similar commands performed within the same analysis-run (for example, if several rounds of [`MASK`s](masks.md#mask) and [`RESTRUCTURE`s](masks.md#restructure) are specified in one analysis).
+[`TAG`](summaries.md#tag)s allow you to arbitrarily add extra levels by which output is _stratified_, which can be useful to distinguish similar commands performed within the same analysis-run (for example, if several rounds of [`MASK`s](masks.md#mask) and [`RESTRUCTURE`s](masks.md#restructure) are specified in one analysis).

+<h3>Methods</h3>

+A named factor–level pair is added to the global output context.
+All output generated by subsequent commands carries this additional stratification variable until it is explicitly cleared or overridden.
+This mechanism enables disambiguation of identically named outputs from the same command when it is run multiple times within a session (e.g., before and after artifact removal), without requiring separate output databases.

 <h3>Parameters</h3>